-The lethal combination of being both time-poor and further away from my old East London home has resulted in far fewer opportunities to physically shop in vintage stores every weekend.
+The combination of being both time-poor and further away from my old East London home has resulted in far fewer opportunities to physically shop in vintage stores every weekend (not to mention the lockdown measures over the summer).
 It's just too much hassle schlepping into town, and when you go thrifting, it's easy to feel pressured to come away with something (or anything).
 So thank goodness the secondhand clothing market is now growing and booming online, because now I can still indulge my desire for buying preloved and retro goods (in my opinion, it's the way to find something truly unique) whilst contributing to the circular economy—something we should all be attempting to do as often as possible.

 Just because I'm not literally rifling through rails doesn't mean all the heavy lifting has been taken out of this process.
 Visit any one of my favourite secondhand places online and you'll still find an overwhelming amount of product.
 Even though many items have been photographed badly, it's on these unexpected sites below that you're likely to locate something awesome.
 Yes, it takes a modicum of patience and dedication to successfully buy these pieces on the internet, but I'm here to help.
 Keep on scrolling to get the download on my favourite places to shop for secondhand clothes and accessories online, plus a peek into my current wish lists…